-Her fifth collection, What the Water Gave Me: Poems after Frida Kahlo, published by Seren in 2010 (UK) and Black Lawrence Press in 2011 (US), was shortlisted for both the TS Eliot Prize, Wales Book of the Year, and was Jackie Kay’s Book of the Year in the Observer.
-Two of her previous books, The Zoo Father and The Huntress, were also shortlisted for the TS Eliot Prize and were Books of the Year in the Times Literary Supplement and Independent.
+Petit’s fifth collection, What the Water Gave Me: Poems after Frida Kahlo, (Seren, 2010), was shortlisted for both the T. S. Eliot Prize and Wales Book of the Year, and was Jackie Kay’s Book of the Year in the Observer.
+Two of her previous books, The Zoo Father and The Huntress, were also shortlisted for the T. S. Eliot Prize and were Books of the Year in the Times Literary Supplement and Independent.
 In 2004 the Poetry Book Society selected Petit as one of the Next Generation Poets.

 Petit has received six major awards from Arts Council England.
 The Zoo Father was a Poetry Book Society Recommendation.
 A poem from the book, ‘The Strait-Jackets’, was shortlisted for a Forward Prize.
 She was Poetry Editor of Poetry London from 1989 to 2005 and is a co-founding tutor of The Poetry School.
 She has co-edited Tying the Song (Enitharmon, 2000) the first anthology from The Poetry School.
 Her poems have been broadcast on BBC Radio 3 and 4, The Poetry Archive and ABC Radio National, and published widely in journals around the world, including in Poetry, The Poetry Review, American Poetry Review and Quadrant.
 They have been translated into eighteen languages.
 She taught popular poetry courses in the galleries at Tate Modern for nine years and was the Royal Literary Fund Fellow at the Courtauld Institute of Art 2011-12.
 She is the 2017/18 Jerwood Arvon Poetry Mentor and tutors courses for Arvon and Ty Newydd.